syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 To display a list of user-defined items in the drop-down of a combo box, create a `DataGridComboBoxColumn` and set its `ItemsSource` property to a user-defined collection.
 By default, if the [DisplayMemberPath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridComboBoxColumn.html#Syncfusion_Maui_DataGrid_DataGridComboBoxColumn_DisplayMemberPath) is not set, the combo box column will display the values from the `MappingName` property of the column.

+### Display member path

+Displays a value by comparing values of the properties set as `DataGridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
+If the values of `ValueMemberPath` property contains the current value of `MappingName` property, its corresponding value of `DisplayMemberPath` property is displayed in the `DataGridCell`.
+Or else the `DataGridCell` appears blank.
+However, in edit mode the values of the `DisplayMemberPath` property are displayed as picker items.

+### Value member path

+Once editing completed, the column having the `MappingName` equal to the `ValueMemberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.

 ### Loading different ItemSource for each row of DataGridComboBoxColumn

 To load different ItemSources for each row of a DataGridComboBoxColumn, you can utilize the [DataGridComboBoxColumn.ItemsSourceSelector](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridComboBoxColumn.html#Syncfusion_Maui_DataGrid_DataGridComboBoxColumn_ItemsSourceSelector) property.